 Surface water runoff and groundwater seepage from the site collects in the Broken Hammer open pit.
 Excess pit water is treated seasonally with chemical treatment (e.g., lime addition followed by pH adjustment) with the use of a mobile treatment system.
-Pumping and seasonal discharge of the Broken Hammer Pit is planned to be carried out in 2024 and activities for the 2024 seasonal discharge will commence in mid-April with discharge pumping anticipated to start in June and ending in late July.
+Pumping and seasonal discharge of the Broken Hammer Pit is planned for 2024 and activities for the seasonal discharge began in mid-April with discharge pumping commencing June 4th and is anticipated to end in late July.

-It is expected that a permanent passive sulphate reducing bio-reactor treatment system may allow for long-term low cost treatment of the pit water versus the temporary seasonal arrangement and ongoing closure plan activities have included the submission of the Environmental Compliance Approval ("ECA") permit application on August 3, 2023 and an application for an amendment to the accompanying Permit to Take Water ("PTTW") on August 21, 2023.

-Coincident with the filing of the Closure Plan Amendment, the Company posted an irrevocable standby letter of credit in the amount of \$481,629 in favour of the Ontario Ministry of Mines.
+It is expected that a permanent passive sulphate reducing bio-reactor treatment system may allow for long-term low cost treatment of the pit water versus the temporary seasonal arrangement and ongoing closure plan activities have included the submission of the Environmental Compliance Approval ("ECA") permit application on August 3, 2023 and an application for an amendment to the accompanying Permit to Take Water ("PTTW") on August 21, 2023.Coincident with the filing of the Closure Plan Amendment, the Company posted an irrevocable standby letter of credit in the amount of \$481,629 in favour of the Ontario Ministry of Mines.
+Interest on the letter of credit is accrued at a rate of 0.15% monthly.